eteitelbaum/code-satp/model-notes.md

 https://huggingface.co/eventdata-utd

-The UTD repo includes the base ConfliBERT model that they recommend, one that is fine-tuned for binary classification of events as conflict-related or not, and a third model for named entity recogntion.
+The UTD repo includes the base ConfliBERT model that they recommend, one that is fine-tuned for binary classification of events as conflict-related or not, and a third model for named entity recognition.

 ## Perpetrator